How startup managers increased engagement In key areas by 20%

-How one company used strategic leadership development to grow its managers and teams
+How Lever used strategic leadership development to grow its managers and teams

 Learn how Lever's managers increased engagement on key indicators by an average of 20%, at a time when the company grew in size by 50%.

-This case study, titled “Empowering the Next Generation of Team Leaders in Fast-Moving Startups,” is featured in the upcoming book, Leadership Team Coaching in Practice: Case Studies on Developing High-Performing Teams.
+This case study is featured in the book, Leadership Team Coaching in Practice: Case Studies on Developing High-Performing Teams.

-Lever was founded in 2012 to ‘tackle the most strategic challenge that companies face: how to recruit and grow their teams.”
 At the beginning of our engagement in 2017, the company was deep in fundraising mode for its Series C round of $40 million.
 It was also transitioning from an 80-person company to a 155-person company.
-In a startup with limited resources, it is key to direct development resources in a targeted way – but where to start?
+In a startup with limited resources, it’s key to direct development resources in a targeted way – but where to start?

 “When we started this work, a whole bunch of things were very different at Lever.
 We had not hired very many managers from the outside and we had not promoted very many people into management from the inside.
 We didn’t have a vision of how we wanted to scale teams and if anything, we felt quite a lot of peril that in that scaling we would lose a lot of what we had already built up.”